Stackclash/5e-vault/5. Mechanics/Classes/Wizard Magi Zoologist.md

 ### Monster Tamer (Level 10)

 At 10th level, your study of the behaviour of creatures allows you to weave magic into your words, allowing you to placate and calm them.
 You add the [[5.
-Mechanics/Spells/Charm Monster.md\|charm monster]] spell [...] ^[The following text has been removed with this homebrew: (Xanathars Guide to Everything)] to your spellbook if you did not already know it, and you always have it prepared; having it prepared in this way does not count towards your total amount of spells prepared for that day.
-In addition, if you cast [[5.
-Mechanics/Spells/Charm Monster.md\|charm monster]] on a creature with an Intelligence score lower than yours, they have disadvantage on the saving throw to resist the effect.
+Mechanics/Spells/Charm Monster.md\|charm monster]] spell [[5.
+Mechanics/Spells/Charm Monster.md\|...] ^[The following text has been removed with this homebrew: (Xanathars Guide to Everything)] to your spellbook if you did not already know it, and you always have it prepared; having it prepared in this way does not count towards your total amount of spells prepared for that day.
+In addition, if you cast [charm monster]] on a creature with an Intelligence score lower than yours, they have disadvantage on the saving throw to resist the effect.

 ### Counter-Ability (Level 14)